LevanSulimanov/Sign_Language_ASL_ML/README.md

 * classifier_analysis.ipynb file contains various approaches towards solving this problem, but as expected CNN takes the first place.
 It is also interesting to take a look at SVM results and how One Versus All(Rest) strategy provides very good results.

 * CNN results reach 94% of accuracy and 93% for precision.
+Early Stopping is used with max_delta=0.001.</br>
 Refer to the confusion matrix for visual result:
 ![CNN Confusion Matrix](/images/CNN_result.png)

 *Please remember to extract "sign-language-mnist" zip-file, in order to be able to run provided models.